Shopify/checkout-sheet-kit-swift/documentation/checkout_event_flow.md

 - `CheckoutWebView` (`CheckoutWebView.swift`): Subclasses `WKWebView`, attaches the message handler in `connectBridge()`, and implements the decoding switch inside `userContentController(_:didReceive:)`.
 - `CheckoutBridge` (`CheckoutBridge.swift`): Shared helper for decoding incoming JSON strings into the `WebEvent` enum and for dispatching outgoing messages back to the page.
 - `CheckoutWebViewController` (`CheckoutWebViewController.swift`): Acts as the `CheckoutWebViewDelegate`; translates web events into higher-level checkout lifecycle callbacks.
-- `CheckoutDelegate` (`CheckoutDelegate.swift`): Public protocol exposed to host apps; default implementation supplied by `CheckoutDelegateWrapper` when using the SwiftUI `CheckoutSheet`.
+- `CheckoutDelegate` (`CheckoutDelegate.swift`): Public protocol exposed to host apps; default implementation supplied by `CheckoutDelegateWrapper` when using the SwiftUI `ShopifyCheckout`.

 ## Event Decoding and Delivery